EricDriussi/host-your-own/README.md

 #### 📝 Note

-Please keep in mind that by the end, you won't be able to ssh into your VPS with the `root` user.
+Please keep in mind that by the end, you won't be able to ssh into your VPS as the `root` user.

-This is intentional and considered best practice, but might be unexpected and will require you to connect using the `ansible` user created by the script (or with any other user you decide to configure).
+This is intentional and considered best practice, but might be unexpected and will require you to connect as the `ansible` user created by the script (or with any other user you decide to configure).

 ---